 The SCU athletic program is a member of the Sooner Athletic Conference at the NAIA, Division 1 level and a member of the National Christian College Athletic Association (NCCAA), Division 1 level.
 SCU's athletics are scholarship eligible programs.
 For more information about our athletic department, check out the athletics page by clicking here!

-The food service provided by Pioneer College Caterers offers a well-balanced food program for resident students.
+The food service offers a well-balanced food program for resident students.
 Commuting students are welcome to utilize the cafeteria on a per meal cost.
 Three meals are served Mon-Fri and two meals on Sat and Sunday.
 All resident students must be on a meal plan.

 Library & Information Center

 The campus library contains information in several formats, including 30,000 volumes, reference books, computers, online databases, instructional DVD's, and periodicals.
-It is open late almost every night and on Saturday afternoon.
-Most volumes may be checked out for a two week period.
-Fines are issued for materials not returned within the specified time limit.
+It is open late most nights and maintains hours on the weekends.
+Most volumes may be checked out for a four week period.
+Holds will be placed on student accounts for materials not returned within the specified time limit.

 All students have easy access to internet-ready computers in the Library and Information Center and at the Center for Academic and Professional Success (CAPS).
 These resources support the academic endeavors of the classroom.
 Trained individuals are there to answer questions and encourage good study habits.